Revelian Cognitive Ability Test Practice: 51 Questions in 20 Minutes

 Revelian is the dominant cognitive test across Australia and New Zealand.
 51 questions, 20 minutes, blending verbal, numerical, and abstract reasoning in a format similar to the CCAT.
-This free simulation matches the real Revelian Cognitive Ability Test exactly.
-One attempt free, no signup required.
+This simulation matches the real Revelian Cognitive Ability Test exactly.

 At the end, you receive your raw score, a percentile against an Australia/New Zealand candidate norm group, a breakdown by question family (verbal, numerical, abstract), and full walkthroughs.
 The timing on Revelian is more forgiving than the CCAT: 20 minutes for 51 questions gives you roughly 23 seconds per item, compared to the CCAT's 18 seconds per item.